 Forza Horizon 4 has been repeatedly shifting into higher gears since it launched and the beginning of 2019 has brought another great news for Playground Games and Microsoft's racing game, as it managed to hit 7 million players so far.

 The developer took to Twitter to announce the news, writing, "What a start to 2019!
 One month after the launch of the Fortune Island expansion, we're celebrating the more than 7 million people who have played Forza Horizon 4 since launch.
 Thank you, Forza fans!"

-And indeed, when it comes to numbers, Forza Horizon 4 is killing it, with the game's first week in retail resulting in almost half a million copies sold.
+And indeed, when it comes to numbers, Forza Horizon 4 is killing it, with the game's first week in retail resulting in almost copies sold.
 Microsoft's subscription services, however, boosted this number to 2 million players, all of whom bought 74.4 million cars and rode 1.32 million kilometres

 That being said, it could be argued that the only serious competition for the title of the highest rated Xbox exclusive in this gen was Rare's Sea of Thieves, but it doesn't make it less impressive.
 Add to that the fact that we're comparing an open-world adventure to an open-world racing game and you get the picture.